lukechilds/onionite/README.md

 ## Browser Support

-Tor Explorer works in all modern browsers and I've taken care to not completely break the experience in older browsers that don't support the modern features used.
+Onionite works in all modern browsers and I've taken care to not completely break the experience in older browsers that don't support the modern features used.
 I've also used media queries to give a good experience on devices of all different screen sizes.

 <img width="400" src="https://i.imgur.com/OdoYz1V.png" />